Maskey71098/Classifaction-ML/README.md

 2. Importing the dataset.
 3. Splitting the dataset to training and testing sets.
 4. Feature Scaling.
-5. Training the Decision Tree classidication model on training set.
+5. Training the Decision Tree classification model on training set.
 6. Predicting a new result.
 7. Predicting the test result.
 8. Making the confusion matrix.